Code Inspection and Quick-Fixes in C++

 Add missing #include directive

-If you use a type that is defined in the standard libraries or elsewhere in your project, ReSharper helps you add the missing
+If you use a symbol that is defined in the standard libraries or elsewhere in your solution, ReSharper helps you add the missing

 #include directives automatically: